10up/wpacceptance/docs/wpassure-file.md

-`wpassure.json` is required for WP Assure to work.
+`wpassure.json` is the "configuration" file read by WP Assure.
+This file is required for each project.
 Whenever a test suite is run via the `run` command, `wpassure.json` is processed.

 Here's what `wpassure.json` looks like